 PRINCE2 is probably the most elaborate project management methodology.

 It is thoroughly planned and ensures the highest control over the whole project from start to finish.
-Therefore, governments, such as the UK government, adopt the PRINCE2 methodology for project execution.
+Therefore, governments like the UK adopt the PRINCE2 methodology for project execution.

 The PRINCE2 approach includes seven principles: